sattensil/SOA/PA.2018.12/advanced_implementation/README.md

 # Advanced XGBoost Implementation for Mine Safety Injury Rate Prediction

 This project implements an advanced XGBoost model for predicting injury rates in mines based on the MSHA Mine Data from 2013-2016.
-The implementation includes both a standard pipeline and an enhanced pipeline with extensive debugging and validation features.
+The implementation includes a FastAPI service for serving predictions via a REST API, containerized with Docker for easy deployment.

 ## Project Structure